 The best way to know that a third party ticket is real and valid is to buy it from someone you know and trust.
 Before you buy a ticket from a third party, first check to make sure it is not listed as a ticket number that has been canceled or voided on our Voided Tickets & Vehicle Passes List.

 Things to know about Burning Man tickets & things to look out for:

-- ° There is very shiny foil in an intricate, hard-to-reproduce pattern on the back.
+- There is always different metallic foil on the back.

 - Each ticket has a unique QR code, with the corresponding information displayed next to it.
 Use a free QR code-scanning app on your phone to check that the QR reads the same info as is printed next to it.